Dr. Ashleigh Domingo

 domingoa@uoguelph.ca

-My interest in food security and community food actions reflects my passion for working collaboratively with communities to strengthen local capacity and identify solutions to catalyze change.
-My research considers the intersection between food, health, nutrition, and the environment.
-Using participatory approaches and implementation science methodologies, my research also aims to mobilize knowledge and integrate evidence into practice broadly related to health promotion and prevention of chronic diseases.
-I currently collaborate with Indigenous communities, community health organizations, and an interdisciplinary team of researchers to support community-led and culturally grounded approaches to food security as a pathway to health equity.
+My interest in the role of community leadership and strategies for health promotion reflects my passion for working with communities to strengthen capacity and identify solutions to catalyze change.
+My work considers the intersection between food, health, nutrition, and the environment to identify challenges and opportunities for collective actions on equitable food systems that can foster healthy communities.
+Using participatory approaches and implementation science, my research also aims to mobilize evidence into practice broadly related to health promotion and chronic disease prevention.

 • HBSc – University of Toronto